Understanding and Managing Pet Anxiety: A Complete Guide

 While many cases of mild to moderate anxiety can be managed successfully with the strategies outlined in this guide, certain situations warrant referral to a veterinary behaviorist—a veterinarian who has completed specialized residency training in animal behavior and is board-certified by the American College of Veterinary Behaviorists (ACVB):

-A veterinary behaviorist will conduct a thorough behavioral history, rule out medical causes of the behavioral signs (since many medical conditions can mimic anxiety), develop a comprehensive treatment plan that may include medication and detailed behavioral modification protocols, and provide follow-up support as the plan is implemented.
+A veterinary behaviorist will conduct a thorough behavioral history, rule out medical causes of the behavioral signs (since many medical conditions can mimic anxiety), develop a detailed treatment plan that may include medication and detailed behavioral modification protocols, and provide follow-up support as the plan is implemented.
 The initial consultation typically lasts 60 to 90 minutes and involves an in-depth discussion of your pet's history, environment, and specific behavioral concerns.
 While the upfront cost of a behavioral consultation may seem significant, it is a worthwhile investment that can prevent years of suffering for your pet and frustration for your family.
 Use our Symptom Checker tool if you are unsure whether your pet's behavior warrants professional evaluation.

 Frequently Asked Questions